MaghsoodSalimi/STORM/README.md

 ## Introduction

-The repository highlights a project work and technical competencies across data engineering, cloud platforms, automation, and data visualization, illustrating relevant capabilities through an end-to-end data pipeline.
+This repository showcases a comprehensive project that demonstrates technical competencies across data engineering, cloud platforms, automation, data visualization, and applied machine learning.
+It highlights the development of an end-to-end data pipeline integrated with an AI model, emphasizing real-time data processing and predictive analytics.